tylottr/tf-az-kubernetes/README.md

 ### Connecting to the Cluster

-> TODO: Replace these steps and also use a rolebinding to enable retrieval of configuration by the resource owner.

-You can connect to your new cluster using two methods:
+You can connect to your new cluster using the following command: `az aks get-credentials --name <REPLACE_WITH_CLUSTER_NAME> --resource-group <REPLACE_WITH_CLUSTER_RESOURCE_GROUP>`

-1. Use the Kubeconfig file created under `.terraform/.kube/clusters` directory to get immediate access
-2. Run `az aks get-credentials --name <REPLACE_WITH_CLUSTER_NAME> --resource-group <REPLACE_WITH_CLUSTER_RESOURCE_GROUP>`
-    * If using AAD RBAC integration you must be in one of the created AD groups to properly authenticate.
+- If using AAD RBAC integration you must be in one of the created AD groups to properly authenticate.

 ### Adding users to AD Groups